 The Weir Law Library has a collection of approximately 390,000 volumes, including the law reports and statutes for Canada, the United Kingdom, the United States and many Commonwealth countries.
-It receives nearly 4,000 serial publications and acquires treatises from around the world, providing students with a wide coverage of current legal thought as well as historical sources.
+It receives nearly 4,000 serial publications and acquires treatises from around the world, providing students with a wide coverage of current legal thought and historical sources.
 The library's print collection is supplemented by information in electronic form: the on-line catalogue, CD-ROMs and external databases.
-The study and research needs of the students and Faculty are met by a full range of library services including library orientation and tours, reference and interlibrary loan services, and instruction in legal bibliography and research methods.
+The study and research needs of the students and Faculty are met by a full range of library services, and instruction in legal bibliography and research methods.
 The library's collection is supplemented by access to computer-assisted research services using Quicklaw Systems which include European and American data bases as well as internally developed data bases.
 Computer instruction is compulsory in the first year of LLB studies.
 Continued training is available to second-year, third-year and graduate students.